Exception Handling in Python: Try and Except Statement

 Finally Keyword in Python

-• The finally keyword is available in Python, and it is always used after the try and except blocks.
+• The finally keyword in Python, and it is always used after the try and except blocks.

 • The try block normally terminates once the final block executes, or after the try block quits because of an exception.